|

 Part I. The Place

-Sculpted but not tamed by the watersı touch.
+but not tamed by the watersı touch.
+The uneven waterline meanders Graceful in its lack of discipline Sometimes a

-Sometimes the dark wet fades imperceptibly
+distinct line Sometimes the dark wet fades imperceptibly Into the light dry.

 Part II.
 The Gifts